SSIDconected/Phantom/README.md

 ### Debugging, Bug Reporting, Contributing to Filter.

+> [!CAUTION]
+> Before creating issues or attempting to report bugs, or that the kernel extension is not working, please ensure the kext is even loaded to begin with!
+You can verify with ``kextstat``.
+If you do not see Phantom in there, you are NOT using Phantom and WILL error out.

 If you find that you're running into issues that must be reported, or wish to contribute to the list of processes that should not be aware of being in an OpenCore-style environment you can follow the below information to better provide logs for us to improve the project with.
 Report these to the DarwinKVM discord server for now.

 </br>